 “There is absolutely fantastic technology available to deliver a virtual workspace,” he says.
 “By digital workspace, I mean bringing in application virtualization, desktop virtualization, data, security management and policies to be able to provide a robust digital workspace that a user can access from any device, and access any application from any location, with the appropriate level of security.”

-For more information on how virtualized digital workspaces can reduce IT friction and improve government workforce productivity, download the Tech Brief, “Reducing IT Friction in the Government Workplace.”
+For more information on how virtualized digital workspaces can reduce IT friction and improve government workforce productivity, download the special report, “Reducing IT Friction in the Government Workplace.”

-This article and podcast were written and produced by FedScoop for, and sponsored by, VMware.
+This podcast was produced by FedScoop and underwritten by VMware.